JohnColanduoni/letsencrypt-aws/README.md

 ### IAM Policy

-The minimum set of permissions needed for `letsencrypt-aws` to work is:
+The minimum set of permissions needed for `letsencrypt-aws` to work for ELBs is:

 * `route53:ChangeResourceRecordSets`
 * `route53:GetChange`